topher235/neon-drifter/tasks.md

 ## Daily Challenge Mode

+- [ ] Modify procedural algorithm to use seed and contain X segments
+- [ ] Create end segment that triggers the completion of the run
 - [ ] Fix points to be calculated based on collectibles only
 - [ ] Award bonus points for time

 ## Collectibles

+Don't forget to add these to the sandbox as well.

 - [ ] Star - grants invincibility for X seconds
 - [ ] Magnet - attracts nearby orbs for X seconds
 - [ ] Stopwatch - slows game speed back down (if it increases speed due to distance)

 ## Obstacles

+Don't forget to add these to the sandbox as well.

 - [ ] Wall - horizontal collision that ends the run
 - [ ] Pulse wall - horizontal collision that ends the run, pulses on and off